sfigg/commercialization-public/manufacture/iot/add-a-driver-to-an-image.md

     The default package definition file includes sample XML that you can modify to add your own driver files.

-    If necessary, update the value of File Source to point to your .SYS file, and the ACPITABL.dat file.
-(You don't need to add the .INF file.)
-Add the DestinationDir of "$(runtime.drivers)".
+    If necessary, add the ACPITABL.dat file as shown below.

     ``` xml
     <?xml version="1.0" encoding="utf-8"?>